databricks-demos/dbt-databricks-c360/README.md

 - ```01-ingest-autoloader``` <br/>

-    * This contains the notebook to ingest raw data incrementally into our Lakehouse
+    * This contains the notebook to ingest raw data incrementally into our Lakehouse (not a dbt task)
     * The goal is to ingest the new data once it is uploaded into cloud storage, so our dbt pipeline can do the transformations
     * It is worth noting that while dbt has a functionality called ```seed``` that allows files to be loaded, it is currently limited to ```CSV``` files